New teaching resources for Scots poetry

 - Scots Hoose have resources for Scots poetry for learners in primary and secondary schools, including a Tam O’Shanter comic and a reading of Janet Paisley’s Sharleen: Ah’m Shy.

-- ASL have Teaching Notes on Burns poetry as well as Liz Niven’s poem Tourists at Auschwitz, with the latter Teaching Note featuring the text of the poem itself.
+- ASL have Teaching Notes on Burns poetry as well as Liz Niven’s poem Tourists at Auschwitz, with the latter Teaching Note featuring the text of the poem itself, on the Teaching Notes part of their website.

 If you’re looking for poems and songs for wee yins, the Scottish Book Trust has a Bookbug song and rhyme library.